 The film you are watching was taken in 1932 and has never been seen before.
 This film, believed to be done for promotional purposes, was donated to the Bridgman-Lake Township Historical Society by Mirium Magavern Gast.
 The society just recently had it converted to DVD for all to see for the first time!

 In 1932 Benjamin (“Mac”) Magavern and his wife Margaret (“Marney”) arrived in Bridgman with a lion named Gerry they had acquired out west.
-They purchased and operated the Navajo Trading Post & Zoo just north of Bridgman on Red Arrow Highway.
+They purchased and operated the Navajo Trading Post and Zoo just north of Bridgman on Red Arrow Highway.
 The post, as the advertisement indicates, offered food & beverages, lodging, memorabilia and cottages.
 It also hosted its famous zoo, which included not only it’s very popular and well known lions, but other animals as well; donkeys, monkeys and even a snake or two!
-The Navajo Trading Post & Zoo was a very popular stopping place for out of town visitors and residents as well.
+The Navajo Trading Post and Zoo was a very popular stopping place for out of town visitors and residents as well.

-The Navajo still is in operation as a restaurant and is owned by Dana & Joan D’Agostino.
+The Navajo still is in operation as a restaurant and is owned by Dana and Joan D’Agostino.
 It has and continues to draw many out of town guests and residents with its excellent food.

 1960 Basketball Quarter Finals